iiasa/coacch-data-format/README.md

 ## Building the docs

 Run Sphinx to build the docs!
+See the requirements [here](doc/requirements.txt).

     make --directory=doc html